eProsima/Fast-DDS-docs/docs/fastdds/use_cases/request_reply/request_reply.rst

    :start-after: //REQUEST_REPLY_EXAMPLE_SERVER_GET_ID
    :end-before: //!

-After processing the request, the server should send the reply and it have to be associated with the requestt assigning the stored identifier in |WriteParams-related_sample_identity-api|.
+After processing the request, the server should send the reply to the client with the related request attached.
+This is done assigning the stored identifier in |WriteParams-related_sample_identity-api|.

 .. literalinclude:: ../../../../code/DDSCodeTester.cpp
    :language: c++